Chinese-funded solar project lights up remote Philippine village

 "It provides long-term operation, maintenance and interactive exchanges, enabling everyone to continue to build relationships that strengthen the human spirit."

-She said villagers used to grope in the dark but now the villagers are enjoying the fruit of the Chinese-funded project.
+She said villagers used to grope around in the dark, but now villagers are enjoying the fruits of the Chinese-funded project.

-She said it was difficult for the teachers to make use of the video presentation in teaching due to lack of electricity.
+She said it was difficult for the teachers to make use of video presentations in teaching due to lack of electricity.
 "We are forced to stop the presentation when the computer battery is drained, and then wait for the next day when the battery is fully charged.
-That's why we can't maximize teaching time."
+That's why we can't maximize teaching time," she said.

-Moreover, she said the students are having a hard time focusing on the lesson because of the stifling heat inside the classrooms.
+Moreover, she said the students had a hard time focusing on lessons because of the stifling heat inside the classrooms.
 "We don't have electric wall fans to cool down the heat because there is no electricity to make the fans run," she added.

 The installation of solar power has a tremendous impact on the village and its people.
 "Now, our pupils are more motivated in the teaching-learning process.
 They are more cooperative in all school class activities because they can study their lessons at night," she added.

 Speaking of recreational activities, Cawagas said the villagers can now watch television and listen to the radio.
-And because the village is well lighted, she said villagers can do activities even at night.
+And because the village is well-lit, she said villagers can do activities even at night.

 "We are grateful for those who made this possible, especially our Chinese friends for bringing light into our village," Cawagas said.